autoNMS2/autoMNS/README.md

 ### Hi there 👋
-We are making a AI
+We are making an AI

 Hello
 <!--